krystianbajno/uplink/README.md

 # UPLINK
 ![UPLINK](https://raw.githubusercontent.com/krystianbajno/krystianbajno/main/img/uplink.png)

-**UPLINK** is a Rust-based tool for cross-platform file transfer and remote management.
-It uses AES-256-GCM encryption over WebSockets.
+**UPLINK** is a Rust-based tool for file transfer and remote management.
+It uses AES-GCM encryption over WebSockets.
 UPLINK supports command execution, file transfers, and system management via command-line and web interfaces.
 Both server and client can issue commands to each other.

 ## Security Options